Cancelling a fulfillment order

 In Digital River coordinated fulfillments, learn how to cancel fulfillment of physical products

-In Digital River coordinated fulfillments, you can use the Fulfillment Cancellations API to cancel the delivery of inventory items.
+In Digital River coordinated fulfillments, you can use the to cancel the delivery of inventory items.
 When you request a fulfillment cancellation, you must specify the items to cancel and in what quantity.

-If your site allows customers to cancel purchases, before sending a create fulfillment cancellation request, you should first ensure the items you want to cancel are in the correct state.
-Once you've done that, you can then define and submit the cancellation request.
+If your site allows customers to cancel purchases, before sending a , you should ensure the items you want to cancel are in the correct state.
+Once you've done that, you can define and submit the cancellation request.

 or backordered